Writes and Wrongs

-This fall, the roll call of gigantic ghosts inhabiting cinematic biographic continues unabated, with Joaquin Phoenix as a shrunken Johnny Cash in Ring of Fire, David Strathairn as an inscrutable Edward R. Murrow in Good Night, and Good Luck, and Philip Seymour Hoffman as the ambitiously manipulative Truman Capote in, what else, Capote.
-The Cash biopic, sadly, possesses all the oomphof a straight line; it's impossible to illuminate a man who was as ablaze as Cash.
-But the latter two offer far more novel and ultimately longer-lasting tellings of less familiar tales: how (and, less so, why) TV journalist Murrow chose to take on Senator Joe McCarthy, leading to the downfall of both men; and how, during a trip to Kansas, Capote found his greatest book while losing the best part of himself in the process.
+This fall, the roll call of gigantic ghosts inhabiting cinematic biographies continues unabated, with Joaquin Phoenix as a shrunken Johnny Cash in Ring of Fire, David Strathairn as an inscrutable Edward R. Murrow in Good Night, and Good Luck, and Philip Seymour Hoffman as the ambitiously manipulative Truman Capote in, what else, Capote.
+The Cash biopic, sadly, possesses all the oomph of a straight line; it's impossible to illuminate a man who was as ablaze as Cash.
+But the other two films offer far more novel and ultimately longer-lasting tellings of less familiar tales: how (and, less so, why) TV journalist Murrow chose to take on Senator Joe McCarthy, leading to the downfall of both men; and how, during a trip to Kansas, Capote found his greatest book while losing the best part of himself in the process.
 They are not proper, moribund biopics at all, but snippets extracted from biographies A.M.
-Sperber's Murrow: His Life and Timesand Gerald Clarke's Capote: A Biography used to show how a seemingly exultant interlude brings about a tailspin from which its subject can't recover.
+Sperber's Murrow: His Life and Times and Gerald Clarke's Capote: A Biography used to show how a seemingly exultant interlude brings about a tailspin from which its subject can't recover.

-There is, in Capote, a wonderful moment (among countless others) that captures the defeat concealed in triumph.
-Capote, played with such vibrancy by Hoffman that you quickly forget the effeminate mannerisms and lisping speech, and see and hear only the man himself, is on a theater-hall stage reading passages from his yet-unpublished non-fiction novel In Cold Blood, about the murder, and murderers, of a Kansas family in the fall of 1959.
-He begins at the beginning "The village of Holcomb stands on the high wheat fields of western Kansas, a lonesome area that the other Kansans call 'out there'" and after he is finished, the black-tie crowd, assembled by New Yorkereditor and Capote confidant-cheerleader William Shawn (Bob Balaban), leaps to its feet.
+In Capote, a wonderful moment (among many others) captures that defeat concealed in triumph.
+Capote, played by Hoffman with such vibrancy you quickly forget the effeminate mannerisms and lisping speech and see and hear only the man himself, is on a theater-hall stage reading passages from his yet-unpublished nonfiction novel In Cold Blood, about the murder, and murderers, of a Kansas family in the fall of 1959.
+He begins at the beginning "The village of Holcomb stands on the high wheat fields of western Kansas, a lonesome area that the other Kansans call 'out there'" and after he is finished, the black-tie crowd, assembled by The New Yorker editor and Capote confidant-cheerleader William Shawn (Bob Balaban), leaps to its feet.
 Capote backs away from the podium and begins to weep, and we are left to wonder why.
 Is he proud of his achievement, which he has insisted will revolutionize journalism and literature, or ashamed of how he accomplished such a feat by manipulating, using, and ultimately even betraying killers Dick Hickock and Perry Smith?

 That's the question ultimately asked by screenwriter Dan Futterman and director Bennett Miller, both first-timers at the feature-film game.
-Theirs isn't just a story about how Capote wrote his masterpiece, but about the toll it took on him; this was, after all, a book about which even Capote said, "Before I began it, I was a stable person, comparatively speaking.
-Afterward, something happened to me . . .
+Theirs is not only a story about how Capote wrote his masterpiece but also about the toll it took on him; this was, after all, a book about which even Capote said, "Before I began it, I was a stable person, comparatively speaking.
+Afterward, something happened to me....
 Horrible!"
-Writer and director continue that trajectory, following as the successful, beloved life of the party ultimately destroyed himself writing about two killers one, Hickock (Mark Pellegrino), a grubby small-timer; the other, Smith (Clifton Collins Jr.), a man who fancied himself considerate and literate, not all that different than Capote.
-(And Capote, too, would see himself reflected through Smith, with whom he sort of fell in love; of Smith, Capote says in the film, "It's as if Perry and I grew up in the same house, and he went out the back door while I went out the front.")
+Writer and director continue that trajectory, following as the successful, beloved life of the party ultimately destroyed himself writing about two killers one, Hickock (Mark Pellegrino), a grubby small-timer; the other, Smith (Clifton Collins Jr.), a man who fancied himself considerate and literate, not all that different from Capote.
+(And Capote, too, would see himself reflected through Smith, with whom he sort of fell in love; of Smith, Capote says in the film: "It's as if Perry and I grew up in the same house, and he went out the back door while I went out the front.")

-But as the story unfolds, as Hickock and Smith are captured and tried and imprisoned, Capote begins to unravel, too; theirstory becomes too much his story, and he begins to lose himself in the telling of what was meant to be a tidy little tale.
-By the end, Capote's an outright alcoholic, praying for the death of his two new friends if only so he can finish his goddamned book, which needs an ending.
-He begins to alienate his friends and loved ones, especially patient partner Jack Dunphy (Bruce Greenwood); he's too deep in it, and finally unable to extricate himself.
+But as the story unfolds, as Hickock and Smith are captured and tried and imprisoned, Capote begins to unravel as well; their story becomes too much his story, and he begins to lose himself in the telling of what was meant to be a tidy little tale.
+By the end, Capote is an outright alcoholic, praying for the death of his two new friends if only so he can finish his goddamn book, which needs an ending.
+He begins to alienate his friends and loved ones, especially patient partner Jack Dunphy (Bruce Greenwood); he's too deep in it and finally unable to extricate himself.
 By the movie's end, the little man seems to disappear altogether to fold into himself, exhausted and more than a little ashamed.
-Hoffman's is among the year's finest performances, precisely because it doesn't feel like one at all.
+Hoffman's performance is among the year's finest, precisely because it doesn't feel like one at all.